best lgbtq+ books to read

 Conclusion

 You can’t learn about the lives of queers or live as one without proper knowledge of what it means to be one.
-To start your journey or, better yet, understand the journeys of others, do well to head to our website to get yourself a book from this list.
+To start your journey or, better yet, understand the journeys of others, head to BookScouter.com to get yourself one of the best LGBTQ+ books.
+Additionally, don’t forget to check out our blog for more LGBTQ literature recommendations, including WLW and gay books.